Recruitment Software

 • Reporting and analytics covering KPIs like time-to-fill, source effectiveness, consultant activity, margin analysis, and pipeline forecasting

-Agencies placing temporary workers also need timesheet management, shift scheduling, payroll integration, and contractor self-service portals.
+Agencies placing temporary workers also need timesheet management, shift scheduling, payroll processing, and contractor self-service portals.
 Agencies working across multiple sectors often need configurable workflows per division, since placing an IT contractor is a different process from placing a care worker.

 The UK recruitment market generates approximately £24 billion in annual revenue.
 70% of recruiters use technology daily.
 The tools they use directly affect how many placements they make and how much margin they retain.